 meetings, etc. Members

-have to choose one or two major commission or IG meetings to attend.
+have to choose one or two major Community meetings to attend.

-the development of approved resources for the members, offer professional
+the development of approved resources for the members

-meet immediately prior to the National Conference each year.
-The
+meet immediately prior to the Annual Conference each year.
+These Communities encourage

 level, and provide resources to academic advisors who work with